korn20123/chatbot/README.md

    npm start

 ### install via npm
-Run npm install -g korn-Chatbot
+Run npm install korn-Chatbot
+**Configure Environment**
+   Create a `.env` file in the root directory and add any necessary configuration API key, Example:
+   OPENROUTER_API_KEY=your api key

 Then run npm link

 Now you can run chatbot in any Directory.
 ### Troubleshooting
 - Ensure Node.js and npm are installed correctly by running `node -v` and `npm -v`.